yelinaung/DigitDiction/README.md

 DigitDiction
 ============

-it's a small Myanmar Android app about Finger Point Astrologer
+A tiny android app about Myanmar Finger Point Astrology